 Born at Glasgow, Scotland in 1885, the youngest of five sons born to James and Isobel McCoubrey, he spent several boyhood years in Spain.
 At the age of 15 years, he emigrated to Canada with his mother and worked on the farm of an older brother at Crandall.
 In 1904, he was hired by the Canadian Pacific Railway to undertake survey work in Saskatchewan.
 He would remain in the company’s employ for the next 37 years, becoming Chief Draughtsman of Western Lines and later Assistant Engineer.
 In 1917, he undertook studies at the University of Manitoba, culminating in a BSc degree.
 While there he helped to establish the University of Manitoba Students’ Union and served as its President (1919).

-In 1912, he married Jennie Manthorne (?-1918) and they had two children, Dorothy Jean McCoubrey (?-?, wife of Olaf Valentine Knudson and ?
+In 1912, he married Jennie Etta Manthorne (1888-1918) and they had two children, Dorothy Jean McCoubrey (?-?, wife of Olaf Valentine Knudson and ?
 Fields) and William Alexander McCoubrey (1915-2001).
-He married again, on 30 January 1922, to Florence Alberta McCallum (c1895-1974) of Winnipeg and they had a son.
+He married again, on 30 January 1922, to Florence Alberta McCallum (c1895-1974) of Winnipeg and they had a son, Neil John McCoubrey.
 He was a keen athlete, and especially enjoyed golf, tennis, curling, skiing, and mountain climbing.
-He was a member of numerous organizations, including the Royal Geographical Society, the Scientific Club of Winnipeg, the Natural History Society of Manitoba, the Ski Club of Great Britain, the Winnipeg Ski Club, the Puffin Ski Club, the Snow Birds Ski Club, the La Riviere Ski Club, the Alpine Club of London, the American Alpine Club, the Club Alpin Francais, and the Dolomite Club of Winnipeg.
-He joined the newly formed Alpine Club of Canada in 1908 and served as its Vice-President in 1928 and President from 1932 to 1934.
-From 1930 to 1942 he was editor of the Club’s Canadian Alpine Journal.
+He was a member of numerous organizations, including the Royal Geographical Society, Scientific Club of Winnipeg, Natural History Society of Manitoba, Ski Club of Great Britain, Winnipeg Ski Club, Puffin Ski Club, Snow Birds Ski Club, La Riviere Ski Club, Alpine Club of London, American Alpine Club, Club Alpin Francais, and Dolomite Club of Winnipeg.
+He joined the newly formed Alpine Club of Canada in 1908 and served as its Vice-President (1928) and President (1932-1934), and editor of its Canadian Alpine Journal (1930-1942).